 In Colorado, tuition is paid by your high school and credit can be considered toward BOTH high school and college graduation requirements!

-- November 20 for Spring semester
+- January 5 for Spring semester

-- April 30 for Fall semester
+- May 15 for Summer semester

 - The Concurrent Enrollment Agreement and Registration form can be obtained through your high school counseling office and needs to be approved by the high school counselor and completed by both the parent or legal guardian and the student.